Say it in German 1: New Words

 What do you have to say to someone if you want to ask him or her for his name?
 Here comes the answer.

-In order to repeat a word, click on the respective word.
-If you want to hear a sentence, click on the ear after the respective sentence.
+To listen to a word or sentence, click on the button of the audio player in front of the respective word or sentence.
 In order to make the pronunciation easier for you to understand, every sentence is additionally written in phonetic script.
 Besides, every sentence is translated into English language.
 However, if the German sentence structure differs from the English one, the sentence is translated literally.

 Answer: Ich heiße ... .
 My name is ... .